zainabmelh/guide-articles/articles/Certificates/disable-an-element-using-jquery/index.md

 ---
-title: "Disable an Element Using jQuery"
+title: Disable An Element Using Jquery
-parent: "certificates-guide"
 ---
 You can also change the non-CSS properties of HTML elements with jQuery.
 For example, you can disable buttons.

 When you disable a button, it will become grayed-out and can no longer be clicked.